Michigan Truck Accident Attorneys

-When tractor-trailers and buses are driven carelessly they can become lethal weapons.
-Due to the sheer size and weight of commercial vehicles, a collision between a passenger vehicle and a semi-truck can be disastrous, even fatal, and the resulting costs can take a tremendous toll on the lives of the people involved and their families.
+When tractor-trailers and buses are driven carelessly, they can become lethal weapons with the potential to significantly injure other drivers or pedestrians.
+Due to the sheer size and weight of commercial vehicles, a collision between a passenger vehicle and a semi-truck can be disastrous, even fatal.
+The resulting costs can take a tremendous toll on the lives of the people involved and their families.
+If you or a loved one has been seriously injured in a crash, our truck accident attorneys in Michigan are available to help.
+Bashore Green Law Group has won millions for injured clients and offers 24/7 accessibility to clients in their time of need.

-The vast majority of truck drivers work hard to make a living and take careful precautions to drive safely.
-However, there are others that do not take these same precautions and too often, accidents occur because:
+Most truck drivers work hard to make a living and take careful precautions to drive safely.
+The truck accident lawyers at Bashore Green Law Group understand this.
+However, there are a small minority of truck drivers or companies that do not take these same precautions.

 These and other contributing factors pose a serious safety risk to the rest of us on the road.
 Special trucking safety regulations apply to truck drivers and their employers.
 Motor carriers are required to train drivers regarding applicable regulations and to have adequate management systems in place to monitor their compliance.
 Violations of these regulations can constitute negligence.